Command handler specifications

 A list of options that must be present on the command line of the command being handled.

 This feature enables you to specify different handling for the same p4 command, depending on which options the user specifies.
-Note that only single character options may be specified here.
+Note that only single-character options can be specified here.
 Multi-character options, and options that take arguments should be handled by a filter program.

 args